samzx1125/Tap-Titans-2-Progress-Bot/README.md

  - Settings -> SuperUser -> disable notifications

 ## Apps needed
+ - Install HiroMacro
- - Install HiroMacro + Tap Titans 2 + custom launcher
+ - Install Tap Titans 2
+ - Install custom launcher (use any from the play store; I use Nova)
    - important to change default launcher to prevent emulator memory issues and background ad app downloads

 ## Copying and transfering codes into Memu